 While living, studying and working in the UK you might come across situations when you need professional help with legal issues, housing, employment or citizen rights.
 Our local Citizen Advice Bureau will be able to assist you regarding most matters or direct you to the appropriate person or organisation.
 To find the CAB Office nearest to where you live visit www.citizenadvice.org.uk

 The School is registered with the TfL discount scheme so our full time students can apply for 18+ Student Oyster photocard and 30% discount on seasonal travelcards and bus passes.
-Please check if you can apply for the 18+ Student Oyster Photocard here.
+Talk to Reception if you need the 18+ Student Oyster Photocard.

 Ingla students are issued with a student ID card which may entitle them to a discount in some cinemas, museums, galleries and shops.
 To fully enjoy the extra benefits of studying take advantage of numerous student discount schemes and offers we recommend applying for International Student Identity Card.
 Visit www.isic.org or ask our welfare staff for help with your application.